eHealthAfrica/qgis-versioning/docs/functionality.rst

 .. note::
    The |plugin| operates on QGIS layer groups, not on individual layers.

-At that stage the data is unversioned and the only option on the layer group, except for help, is to "historize" the database.
+At that stage the data is unversioned and the only option on the layer group, except for help, is to "historize" the database in working schema.

 |unversioned_menu_png|

-Clicking on the historize button (|historize_png|) will generate a warning from the plugin that four new columns will be added to all tables in the selected database.
+Clicking on the historize button (|historize_png|) will generate a warning from the plugin that four new columns will be added to all tables in the working schema of the selected database.

 |historize_warning_png|